 To complete your custom card, you can use the following components:

 You can use image cards when the image contains priority information required for the user to make a decision.
 You can achieve greater visual impact with high-resolution dynamic images.
-Because you are showing multiple options in this first view, image cards should only be used when the large image is showing the most important information that will affect a user's decision.
+Because you are displaying multiple options in this first view, image cards should only be used when the large image shows the most important information that might affect a user's decision.